 Before it is biologically active, vitamin D obtained from food, supplements, and sunlight needs to change form.
 First, the liver converts vitamin D to 25(OH)D (calcifediol).
 Next, the kidneys convert this compound into 1,25(OH)2D (calcitriol).
 Calcitriol is the active form of vitamin D in the body.
-Measuring 25(OH)D can be useful to assess exposure to vitamin D, however optimal levels of 25(OH)D and how exactly these levels translate to health have not been well established.
+Measuring 25(OH)D can be useful to assess body stores of vitamin D, however optimal levels of 25(OH)D and how exactly these levels translate to health have not been well established.

 What are the health benefits of vitamin D?

-Purported but unconfirmed or understudied benefits of vitamin D include preventing and treating diabetes, hypertension, and multiple sclerosis.
-There has also been conflicting evidence as to whether vitamin D supplementation reduces all-cause mortality.
-One analysis initially found that vitamin D supplementation was associated with a reduction in mortality, but a reanalysis of the data and another subsequent study did not find this association (2).
-More studies would need to be conducted to better elucidate whether vitamin D supplementation confers any sort of longevity benefit.
+There are a few purported benefits of vitamin D that are either unconfirmed or that do not have enough supporting evidence.
+These include using vitamin D to prevent and treat diabetes, hypertension, and multiple sclerosis.
+There has also been conflicting evidence as to whether vitamin D supplementation can improve life expectancy.
+One analysis initially found that vitamin D supplementation was associated with an improved life expectancy, but a second review of the data (and another subsequent study) did not find this association (2).
+More studies need to be conducted to better determine whether vitamin D supplementation actually confers any sort of longevity benefit.

 Many studies have looked into the efficacy of vitamin D supplementation for the treatment of depression.
 One review found that, amongst the studies that did not have flaws, vitamin D supplementation is associated with improvement of depression (6).